Q: Is this Blog paid to make statements about certain foods, products or restaurants?

 Q: Who are you?

 A: Who me?
 My name is Elizabeth.
-I’m 29 years old.
+I’m 31 years old.
 I live in a small hamlet just outside of Victoria, British Columbia, Canada.
-I stay at home and do domestic things all day and I also take pictures for a local food magazine.
+I am a published cookbook author, a freelance writer and photographer.
 I grew up in Campbell River, BC., just 4 hours North of where I live now.
 I was the fat kid in high school, but I sure showed them!
-I have been married to my best friend for five years and we have two children, a son and a daughter.
+I have been married to my best friend for seven years and we have two children, a son and a daughter.
 I have one sister and my parents are still married (30+ years!).

 Q: What makes you such an expert?
 What kind of culinary training do you have?